 Fitbit Alta HR

-In addition to tracking everything you can imagine, the gadget also benefits from Fitbit’s advanced sleep features.
+This one has been discontinued but you can still buy while stocks last.
+In addition to tracking everything you can imagine including heart rate, the gadget also benefits from Fitbit’s advanced sleep features.
 ‘Sleep Stages’ uses accelerometer and heart rate data to more accurately estimate how long you spend in Light, Deep, and REM sleep stages each night.

 And lets not forget the cool factor.
 There is one area in which kids will always naturally compete: who has the best toys.
 Even into the teenage years this can continue with more of a focus on gadgets and accessories.
 Make sure that you give your kids the best start at fitness by getting them the coolest and funkiest fitness trackers.
 It will make them the envy of all of their friends at school, which in turn will motivate them to use and show off the fitness trackers even more.